Photo credit – https://www.flickr.com/photos/michaelpaul/

 What will happen to the orderliness of diamond’s crystal structure over time?

 Diamond will remain still inside that room for millions of years.
 No perceptible change will occur.
 Room temperature of 25 degrees Celsius is equivalent to absolute zero for the tightly bonded carbon atoms in diamond.
 The chaos due to thermal motion is not strong enough to disturb the stability.
 However if the air in the room is heated to 763 degrees Celsius, the oxygen in the room will begin to interact with the diamond rock.
 Events will begin to happen, time will unwind and the rock will slowly be chipped away.
 Eventually with time all of the diamond will turn into carbon dioxide vapor and ultimately it will lose all the orderliness at that temperature.
 The system will come to a new equilibrium with maximum entropy in which all the carbon atoms that were meticulously arranged by millions of years of gravitational pressure are now thrown everywhere in the room randomly by the heat of 763 celsius.
 This example is to show that all systems are in a state of stillness at absolute zero.
-But the motion begins at different temperatures for different systems depending on the sturdiness of the underlying structure.
+But motion begins at different temperatures for different systems depending on the sturdiness of the underlying structure.
+In the case of diamond, the carbon atoms are tightly held together by the covalent bonding that prevents the structure from slipping towards equilibrium.
+Same covalent bonds also act as a barrier and maintain the stability of living structures at the usual temperature range of biosphere.

 In the same thought experiment imagine a situation where something that has a freewill decides to preserve the puddle of water in the same state forever while the universe is trying to pull it towards equilibrium.
 The freewill must design a device that can measure the number of water molecules that escapes from the puddle into the air and replace it promptly and constantly.
 Here as long as this device works successfully, the water puddle remains exactly the same for an outside observer.
 This is defined as a steady state.
 In this state of system, there is a constant flow of matter and energy from system to the environment due to the natural tendency to decay.
 However homeostatic mechanisms that are built inside the system can constantly measure and correct in order to maintain the system at a steady state and prevent it from decaying to the uniformity of equilibrium.